The Swiss Hail Network

 Further information about the sensors can be found here.

-The hail report function in the MeteoSwiss app where users can record their observations about hail has already been providing researchers with valuable inputs for three years.
-Over 53,000 of the reports entered to date are of major significance for the improvement of hail warnings.
+The hail report function in the MeteoSwiss app where users can record their observations about hail has been providing researchers with valuable inputs since 2015.
+Over 60,000 of the reports entered to date are of major significance for the improvement of hail warnings.
 Thanks to the Hail Network, additional important parameters and data can be collected.